splunk/public-o11y-docs/gdi/monitors/apache-tomcat.md

     ...  # Additional config
 ```

-To complete the integration, include the monitor in a metrics pipeline.
-Add the monitor item to the ``service/pipelines/metrics/receivers`` section of your configuration file.
+Next, add the monitor to the `service/pipelines/metrics/receivers` section of your configuration file.
 For example:

 ```yaml
 service: